Common abbreviations used in

 Chap 11: The Stars

-stellar luminosity as a function of
+stellar luminosity as a

 temperature and radius: